mauricionobrega/validators/README.md

 How to build the validators
 ---------------------------

-You need Python, Java, Mercurial, SVN and ant.
+You need Python, Java >1.7, Mercurial, SVN and ant.

 ```bash
 JAVA_HOME=/usr/lib/jvm/java-7-openjdk-amd64 make jar